 Once you have given a key switch a name, you can define parameters for it.
 Visually, these parameters are then highlighted while the rest remains greyed out in the background.

-The settings of the unit are divided into four tabs.
+The settings are divided into four tabs.

-The first lets you select the amount of your key switches and helps you to define parameters quickly for all key switches at once with the Auto Fill Option.
+The first tab lets you select the amount of your key switches and helps you to define parameters quickly for all key switches at once with the Auto Fill Option.
 Thereby, the MIDI notes are distributed upwards in semitone steps to all key switches on the basis of a root key (C, C#, D, D#).
 The same applies to the chain values, CC value and Program Changes (0, 1, 2, 3).
 Whereas the values of the bank, sub bank and CC number are only copied to all key switches (4, 4, 4, 4).

-Finally, you will find a few more buttons, which has to be explained in more detail.
+Additionally, you will find a few more buttons, which has to be explained in more detail.

-Main Key of KS
+Mute the Main Key of KS

 As default the device will send the MIDI notes of the key switches for example to your VST instrument to control remotely provided articulation patches.
 But there might be a situation where you want to filter them out of the signal to avoid unwished sounds (e.g. Oscillator or Synthesizer without restricted pitch range).
 In this case, only switch the button to mute.
 Please note that this setting has no impact to the additional keys.
 They will be always transmitted.

 With the “Map” button, you can connect the device to the chain selector (e.g. Macro 1) of an Ableton Live Rack to control its chain.
 Please check the chapter about the set-up to find out in detail how to do this.